RonT23/WSN/README.md

 In this project we structured a simple but robust LSTM-based network for the task of predicting the air temperature, the relative air humidity, the barometric pressure and the wind speed respectively for a time-span of up to 2 hours in advance.
 We trained the model on data collected by our monitoring unit established in Psachna/ Euboia in the Department of Aerospace Science and Technology.

-In `/notebooks/lstm_training.ipynb` you can find a detailed notebook used to train the LSTM-based short range predictors.
-The LSTM algorithms are implemented, trained and integrated in our applications through the Keras machine learning framework (https://keras.io/api/).
-The Keras API is very simple to understand and cope with, so anyone can learn how to use the training routines implemented to generate our predictors.
-By changing the parameter `timesteps` you can alter the look-back window (number of historical data samples to use) and by changing the parameter `window` you can alter the look-ahead window (number of time-steps to predict in future).
+`/notebooks/lstm_training.ipynb` is a detailed Python notebook used to train the LSTM-based short range predictors.
+The LSTM algorithms are implemented, trained and integrated in our applications through the Keras/Tensorflow machine learning framework (https://keras.io/api/).
+The Keras API is very simple to understand and to cope with, so anyone can learn how to use the training routines implemented to generate our predictors.
+By changing the parameter `timesteps` you can alter the look-back window (number of historical data samples to use) and by changing the parameter `window` you can alter the look-ahead window (number of time-steps to predict in future) respectively.

 You can contact us for a complete meteorological dataset, or you can properly modify the provided notebook to support your own dataset.

 ## Creating a Django application

+Visualizing data is also a very important task.
+In out project we developed a web-based graphical application for accessing and visualizing the real-time measurements and predictions using the Django Python framework (https://www.djangoproject.com/).
+Figure 5 depicts the main page of our application.
+Visit our web-site in https://uoawsn.pythonanywhere.com/ .

+![Alt text](./img/figure_5.png)

+**Figure 5** - The UOA WSN real-time monitoring and short-range forecasting web-gui

-Here we present the steps required to re-create our web-based user interface application using the Django Python framework (https://www.djangoproject.com/).
+Since the scope of this project is to propose a methodology for creating a complete application, here we provide the steps required to re-create our web-based user interface application.
 Once you complete these steps the result will be an interactive web-based graphical user interface for visualizing real-time meteorological data and short-range weather forecasts as depicted in Figure 5.
 However it should be noted that you must create a backend and monitoring system as predefined in order to see actual data in your application!

-![Alt text](./img/figure_5.png)

-**Figure 5** - The UOA WSN real-time monitoring and short-range forecasting web-gui

-### Create a Python virtual environment for the project and install the required python packages
+### Create a Python virtual environment

 A basic requirement is that you have locally installed python3.
-It is recommended to use python environments however you can execute all of the following steps outside it as well.
+Also it is recommended to use python environments, however you can execute all of the following steps directly as well.

 ```
     sudo apt-get install python3-pip